 Other Uses for Old Litter Boxes

 If you’re having trouble finding a recycling center to take your used litter boxes to, you may want to give it new life around your home.

 There are a few ways you can use old litter boxes so that you don’t need to recycle them.
 Here are a few of our favorite ways to use old litter boxes:

-Starting Seeds
+Idea #1: Starting Seeds

-If you love gardening, a great way to save money and get some extra use out of your cat’s box when he’s done with it is to start seeds in it, particularly deep-rooted plants that don’t do well in small starter cups.
+This idea is particularly helpful for deep-rooted plants that don’t do well in small starter cups.
 Just be sure to clean it out well to avoid any leftover bacteria from infecting your soil.

 For drainage, you may want to poke some holes in the bottom.
 The best way to do this is by heating a nail over a flame and melting holes through the plastic.
-Alternatively, if you have a small soldering iron for electronics, this is great for creating holes in the plastic.

-Planters
+Idea #2: Planters

-Why not take the idea of starting seeds to the next level and just use your cat’s old litter box as a planter?
-Shallow litter boxes can only handle plants with a shallow root system, but deeper litter boxes are great for container gardening of all sorts of things.
+Shallow litter boxes can only handle plants with a shallow root system.
+However, deeper litter boxes are great for container gardening of all sorts of things.

 Another option for using even broken litter boxes is for invasive plants, like mint.
 Carefully remove the bottom and bury the litter box around the plant.
 This will help prevent it from spreading too far and taking over your entire garden.

-Garage Storage
+Idea #3: Garage Storage

 Whether it’s your gardening tools or greasy tools from fixing your car, a litter box can be a way to store things in your garage when you don’t want to waste a nice container on them.

 There is one thing to keep in mind if you do this.
-If cats have access to the garage, keep the used pan well out of their reach or else they might try to use it even with things stored inside!
+If cats have access to the garage, keep the used pan well out of their reach.

-Car Oil Pans
+Idea #4: Car Oil Pans

-Another use in the garage for old litter boxes is for collecting used car oil during an oil change.
 This used oil can then be easily poured from the litter box into an airtight container to be recycled.
 Most recycling plants will accept used oil, and some will even pay you for it.

 Other Options for Recyclable Litter Pans